yunchih/yunchih.github.io/README.md

 ## Syntax highlighting

-Natrium is using [Chroma](https://gohugo.io/content-management/syntax-highlighting/) and `pygmentsStyle = "vim"` by default.
+Natrium is using [Chroma](https://gohugo.io/content-management/syntax-highlighting/) and `pygmentsStyle = "native"` by default.
 If you would like to use another style you have to adjust the `pre colors` in main.css.

 ## License